Use your Microsoft 365 mailbox in a better client. Without leaving Microsoft

 Epistles is the second kind of thing.
 Your mail stays at Microsoft.
 Your calendar stays at Microsoft.
 Your contacts, your filters, your shared mailboxes, your retention policies, your administrator, all of that stays exactly where it is.
 Epistles is the window you read through.
 Connecting an Outlook account to Epistles changes the application; it does not migrate, copy, or move your mail anywhere.
 You can disconnect tomorrow and Outlook on the web is still there, untouched.

-Real-time push, properly.
+Real-time push, properly

-Microsoft 365 supports real-time push notifications through a SignalR channel called the OWA notification channel, the same one their own Outlook web client uses.
+Microsoft 365 supports real-time push through a SignalR channel called the OWA notification channel, the same one their own Outlook web client uses.
 We connect to it directly, so a new message appears in Epistles within a second of arriving at the server, with no polling and no wake-on-schedule pattern draining your battery.

-One client, every account.
+One client, every account

 The reason we built Epistles, and the reason a Microsoft 365 user might prefer it over Outlook itself, is that almost nobody only has an Outlook account.
 The typical working life involves a work Microsoft 365 mailbox alongside a personal Gmail that has carried the family logistics for a decade, a Fastmail address that has outlasted three jobs, sometimes a ProtonMail for the political work, and a generic IMAP account that’s been on the same domain since 2003.